 1) The Pill

-How it’s used: Take it at the same time every day for three weeks.
+How it’s used: Take it every day, at the same time of day, for three weeks.
 The fourth week (whether you’re on a 21 or 28 pill pack) is when you’d typically get your period.
 At the end of the fourth week, you start a new pack of pills.

-Other things to consider: Can be made less effective by some medications like antibiotics, some herbs, and things that coat the stomach.
+Other things to consider: Can be made less effective by some medications like antibiotics, some herbal supplements, and things that coat the stomach.
 It’s best to let the pharmacist know what else you may be taking.

 2) The Patch